turbot/steampipe-plugin-aws/docs/tables/aws_iot_fleet_metric.md

   aggregation_type_name;
 ```

-### List Fleet Metrics Updated in the Last 30 Days
+### List fleet metrics updated in the last 30 days
 Find fleet metrics that have been updated within the last 30 days.
 This query assists in identifying recent changes or updates in fleet metric configurations.

 ```sql+postgres